Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Manual construction for global vector bundles

 We extend our previous notation, writing

 so that $\expat{3}_E = AXY = A(B-A)(C-B)$.

 It is then relatively simple to calculate that

 Trying to find some $\varphi\in\cech^2(\Omega^4_X)$ such that $\check\delta\varphi = \d\tr\expat{3}_E$, however, is slightly harder.
 The most naive approach is to list all the monomials in $\cech^2(\Omega^4_X)$, apply the Čech differential to each one, and then equate coefficients.
 Using the fact that (up to a sign) we can cyclically permute under the trace, finding all the monomials is the same as finding all degree-2 monomials in non-commutative variables $X$ and $Y$, modulo equivalence under cyclic permutation, and there are just four of these: $X^2Y^2$, $(XY)^2$, $X^3Y$, and $XY^3$.
-Thus, we find that
+By calculation,

 is exactly such that $\check\delta\varphi = \d\tr\expat{3}_E$.
 Factoring $\d\varphi$, we see that

 This calculation can be summarised in the following diagram:

 Taking the signs of the total differential into account, this gives us the closed element